christophercrouzet/revl/README.rst

    :alt: License

-Revl helps to benchmark code for Autodesk Maya.
+Revl is a library that helps to benchmark code for Autodesk Maya.

 Upon writing a piece of code for Maya, it might be interesting to know how it performs under different conditions, such as within scenes that are large or